View Sandra Thornton's Obituary on PostRegister.com and share memories

 Funeral services will be held at 12:00 pm Saturday, November 9, 2019, at Ammon 26th Ward, 1100 South Tiebreaker, with Kent Davies officiating.
 The family will visit with friends Saturday from 10-11:45 a.m. at the church.
 Burial will be in the Iona Cemetery.
 Luncheon will be provided at the Tiebreaker Building following internment for family and friends.

-Condolences/flowers may be sent to Woods Funeral Home in Ammon or to the family online at www.woodfuneralhome.com.
+Condolences/flowers may be sent to Wood Funeral Home in Ammon or to the family online at www.woodfuneralhome.com.

 Published in Post Register on Nov.
 4, 2019